FihlaTV/adamite/README.markdown

 **Note:** If you do not currently have a test database setup, when you goto run `rspec spec` or `autotest` to run your test suite, it will return failures stating that it cannot find the object tables in the database.
 To fix this, make sure you clone the current database for test by running `rake db:test:clone` and all tests should pass after that.

 ## Doing Work in the Background
-Brevidy uses the [DelayedJob](https://github.com/collectiveidea/delayed_job) library for performing long running (background) tasks or tasks that are not time sensitive such as the following:
+Adamite uses the [DelayedJob](https://github.com/collectiveidea/delayed_job) library for performing long running (background) tasks or tasks that are not time sensitive such as the following:

   * Deleting comments, video responses, users
   * Creating thumbnails for videos and user images